What is a hernia and why do we sometimes have to have it repaired?

 How is a hernia repaired?

-Hernias can be performed using a laparoscopic and open surgical techniques.
-Most hernias now include a form of prosthetic mesh reinforcement which acts like a patch.
+Hernia repairs can be performed using a laparoscopic and open surgical techniques.
+Most hernia repairs now include a form of prosthetic mesh reinforcement which acts like a patch.
 This is done because it reduces the number of hernia recurrences.
-After surgery it I necessary to limit heavy lifting and physical exercise for several weeks.
+After surgery it is necessary to limit heavy lifting and physical exercise for several weeks.